mdn/content/files/en-us/web/css/@counter-style/negative/index.md

 ### Rendering negative counters

-This example extends the brower `decimal` list style, the default list-style-type, adding a `-` and parenthesis around the negative counter values
+This example extends the brower `decimal` list style, the default {{Cssxref("list-style-type")}} or ordered lists, adding a `-` and parenthesis around negative counter values.

 #### HTML